1915 Picnic Train Attack and White Rocks Reserve: Mullah Abdullah (1855-1915)

 Mullah Abdullah was born in 1854-5 possibly in Afghanistan or in a nearby region of Pakistan.
-It is said that he came from a family of mullahs because of his role as a mullah in Broken Hill.
-However it is possible that his duties as mullah is something he began after he moved to Broken Hill because there may not have been a committed mullah in the area at the time.
+It is said that he came from a family of mullahs and that he was a mullah in Broken Hill.
+However, despite being widely reported, there is no substantial evidence he did, or could have, acted in that role.

 Abdullah arrived in South Australia in around 1890 and started working in Broken Hill from 1899.
 It is unclear what he had been doing in Australia leading up to his move to Broken Hill but most likely he had spent time working as a cameleer.
 During his time working in Broken Hill it is suggested that he worked as a cameleer and it is documented that he worked as Mullah to the "Afghans at the local Ghantown" where he led the daily prayers, officiated at funerals and was also a halal butcher, killing animals according to the principles of halal for Muslim consumption.
 According to newspaper reports the halal butchery is part of the reason for Abdullah's role in the picnic train attack.
 Leading up to the day of the attack Abdullah had been prosecuted twice by Cornelius Brosnan the Sanitary Inspector for killing meat in an unsanitary environment.